Section 1. Purpose of the Fellowship

 (d) The members of this church, and all other professing Christians who regularly attend or fellowship with this church, agree that there shall be no appeal to any court because of the dismissal or because of public statements to the congregation at the third or fourth stages of church discipline.
 Members, who are under discipline by the church, as defined in the previous paragraphs, forfeit and waive the right to resign from this church.
 Resignations from membership are possible only by members who are in good standing and who are not under any disciplinary action.

-(e) Separate and apart from the process of church discipline, but subject to the discretion and approval of the Advisory Committee members or elders (or a duly constituted subcommittee thereof), a member, non-member regular attendee, or other individual may be notified that he or she is not to be present upon church premises for such a period of time as is deemed necessary for the safety and well-being of others on church premises.
+(e) Separate and apart from the process of church discipline, but subject to the discretion and approval of the elders (or a duly constituted subcommittee thereof), a member, non-member regular attendee, or other individual may be notified that he or she is not to be present upon church premises for such a period of time as is deemed necessary for the safety and well-being of others on church premises.
 Such required absence may, but need not, be concurrent with church discipline of that person.